zackhanni/soundslikesoma/_services/rent-studio-space.md

 What's Included:
 - Studio Desk with TV and Studio Monitors
-- Vocal Booth Area with Condencer Microphones
+- Vocal Booth Area with Condenser Microphones
 - Clarett 8 Pre USB - Audio Interface
 - MIDI Keyboards and Synthesizers
 - Electronic Drum Kit and Other Instruments to Make Beats